urbancamo/urbancamo.github.io/casio-basic/doc/CosmicV4/vx-4_jp.md

 The games for the PC-G850 series, which is made by Sharp and is a school education model like the VX-4, are in contrast to the flood of games on the internet.
-This situation is the reason why I opened the "Casio VX-4 (Pocket Computer) page", but the lack of information about the VX-4 is a problem.
-However,
+This situation is the reason why I opened the “Casio VX-4 (Pocket Computer) page”, but the lack of information about the VX-4 is a problem.

-Jun Amano's "Casio PB-1000 forever ! " It felt like a high threshold for beginners.
+However, Jun Amano's “Casio PB-1000 forever!”
+It felt like a high threshold for beginners.

  - After installing the file management utility "VX-Menu" (for PB-1000), transfer the game file to the pocket computer, save it, and run it.